Purpose Of The Safe On-the-Job Training (OJT) Model Of Safety Training

 Training Documentation

-For OJT safety training, documentation should be more than a mere attendance sheet.
+Documentation should be more than a mere attendance sheet for OJT safety training.
 It should be a formal “certification.”
 Suppose the employer gives OSHA detailed safety training documentation in written certifications.
-In that case, OSHA will be impressed, and this “first impression” can go a long way in making the rest of an OSHA inspection a pleasant experience (if that is possible).
+In that case, OSHA will be impressed, and this “first impression” can go a long way in making the rest of an OSHA inspection a pleasant experience (if possible).

 The Trainee Certifies: